 Fast, traditional fashion has massive environmental costs, accounting for 10 percent of the world’s carbon emissions.
 The industry is the second-largest consumer of water — it takes 700 gallons, for example, to produce one non-organic cotton shirt.
 And toxic textile dyes are the second largest polluter of water.
-Meanwhile, 85 percent of all textiles end up in the landfill each year, and synthetic clothing made from petroleum byproducts, like polyester and nylon, will never decompose.
+Meanwhile, 85% of all textiles end up in landfills each year, and synthetic clothing made from petroleum byproducts, like polyester and nylon, will never decompose.

-But Hass materials — organic cotton, modal, and alpaca — are exclusively natural, biodegradable, and renewable.
+But Avocado materials — organic cotton, modal, and alpaca — are exclusively natural, biodegradable, and renewable.
 Natural and organic materials have less of an environmental footprint than synthetic fabrics, using less energy, water, and no toxins to produce.
-By exclusively harnessing natural, non-toxic dyes, we also ensure our pieces are processed in a way that is safe and sustainable for people and the planet.
+By exclusively harnessing natural, low-impact dyes, we also ensure our pieces are processed in a way that is safe and sustainable for people and the planet.